 Thank you for taking the time to read this e-book.
 If you are like most people you are probably a bit apprehensive about the fiancé visa process.
 You have probably spoken to some friends and done some research online about the fiancé visa process.
 I trust that this e-book will help you understand how the fiancé visa process really works.

-There are many people believe that obtaining a fiancé visa is as easy as filing some paperwork with the U.S. government and then simply waiting for their loved one to arrive in the United States one day.
+There are many people who believe that obtaining a fiancé visa is as easy as filing some paperwork with the U.S. government and then simply waiting for their loved one to arrive in the United States one day.
 Ah, if it were just that easy.
 Unfortunately, the process is quite a bit more involved.
 You will learn that obtaining a fiancé visa is really a process which has 3 parts.
 You will deal with USCIS, the National Visa Center and a U.S. Consulate or Embassy.
 At the end of the process an interview of your fiancé will be held.
 (The questions that your fiancé will be asked are listed below.)
 If all goes well at the interview your fiancé should receive her fiancé visa in about a week after her interview.

 Once your fiancé arrives in the United States you will have 90 days to marry her.
 If this is not done for some reason you need to consult with an immigration attorney immediately